gkurts/git-training/handouts/0001-03-03-ForkAndBranch.md

 - git pull upstream
 - git pull upstream --rebase

-With this workflow, you can allow for a limited set of contributers/maintaieners for the main repo, but people can do whatever they want on their own repositories.
+With this workflow, you can allow for a limited set of contributers for the main repo, but people have freedom over their own forks.

 When it's time for them to share - issue a pull request, and merge.

 ## Branching Off